Updated June 19, 2023

 # Mysql default: &default adapter: mysql2 username: root password: password host: 127.0.0.1 development: <<: *default database: todos_development test: <<: *default database: todos_test production: <<: *default database: todos_prod

 Use the above sample code and open the working directory.
 Open database.yml.mysql in your favorite editor.
 In the above example, we see the database configuration file.
 This file helps MySQL to connect to a local host.
 The user in the example is “root,” and the password is “password.”
 So, we need to modify this according to our needs.
 So, copy the same file to the database.yml in the directory where you have the above file, and try to retain and save the original file.
 The next step is to run Rake.
 See the below code to follow.
 Beware, some warnings might occur.

 rake db:create Created database 'todos_development' Created database 'todos_test'rake db:migrate == 20181214203309 CreateTodos: migrating ====================================== -- create_table(:todos) -> 0.0217s == 20181214203309 CreateTodos: migrated (0.0218s) =============================

 Now we need to run the migration, as shown above.
 So, here migration happened between SQLite3 and MySQL.
 So, as a recap, we changed the configuration file and ran the migration command.
 The rake command is useful in deploying the changes present in the application to a new backend.

 When we create a migration, for example, as seen in the above content, the output will be a file with a name like 20190428200056_add_user_to_todos.rb.

 So, please find the file name in your directory and open it using an editor.
 Rails will create a project file, where it creates migration.
 In the above example file name, the numerical is the version ID.
 This ID is the Rake used to deploy the application to MySQL.

 So, we saw about migration and its uses as well.
-We must use the migration helper if we need to change any database to another.
+We must use the migration helper to change any database to another.
 Changes can be adding a database or column, etc.,